 What should the reader take away from this battle?

 Battles are hard to write, so when it doesn’t turn out the way you wanted it to, don’t get discouraged.
-I still have a hard time with it (except in roleplay, ha.) from time to time, too.
+I still have a hard time with it from time to time, too.
 Just remember you can always re-write the scene, so if it doesn’t turn out the way you wanted, go over it again, look for where the action or character development or plain writing is stilted.
 Ask a friend to go over it, tell you where they felt anything, where they lost interest, how they felt.
 Keep practicing.